PeppeL-G/course-material/src/lectures/git-basics/README.md

 :::

 ## Using Git through a GUI
 There exist applications with graphical user interfaces you can use to manage your Git repositories.
 This includes many IDE:s you can use to write source code.
 By using such an application, you don't need to remember all the details about the Git commands (arguments and flags), so this can be an easier way for you to get started with Git.
-However, these applications use the Git commands under the hood for you, so it is still good have a basic understanding of how the different Git commands work, because you use Git in the same way (creating commits, etc.) even if you use it through a graphical user interface instead of a command line interface.
+However, these applications use the Git commands under the hood for you, so it is still good have a basic understanding of how the different Git commands work, because your workflow when using Git (creating commits, etc.) is the same no matter if you use it through a graphical user interface or a command line interface.

 ## Practising
 Play around with [Visualizing Git](http://git-school.github.io/visualizing-git/#free) to learn how commits work.
 With this tool, you never use `git add`; just use `git commit -m "Message"` directly to create a new commit, and imagine that the commit contains changed/new files.
 You can also try to use `git reset --hard XXX`.